ctm/mb2-doc/src/games.md

 eight qualifier and Lazy Pineapple without an eight qualifier, but does not do the same for Crazy Pineapple.

 Internally, games are implemented as core games[^2] which can have a lot of options applied to them and the `GAMES` constant simply represents the most popular combinations of core games with options.
-There is no requirement for a combination of a core game and options to be present in `GAMES` for that combination to be used in a tournament structure or ring game, so mb2 is already dealing more than sixty different variants, but some of the differences are so small that it's hard to argue they're different games.
+There is no requirement for a combination of a core game and options to be present in `GAMES` for that combination to be used in a tournament structure or ring game, so mb2 is already dealing well more than sixty different variants, but some of the differences are so small that it's hard to argue they're different games.

 [^2]
 At the time of this writing, here are the core games, with up to three